 If I was in charge of 22seven, I would stop everything that I’m busy with and devote all my time to data analysis.
 The only things that is lacking are some awesome graphs and pie charts.
 The software is free as it seems like the goal is to convince you to start investing in Old Mutual unit trusts.
 So if you can resist this urge, you are good to go.

-I did a proper review of their software here, so I’m not going to go into a lot of detail.
+I did a proper review of the Easy Equities software here, so I’m not going to go into a lot of detail.
 It is one of the finance apps that is an app version of online software, which allows you to buy shares and exchange-traded funds cheaply.
 It includes a tax-free investment account and a USD trading account and really simplified share investing for me.

 Fuelio is an app that functions as a logbook for tax purposes.
 It helps you to track things like petrol costs and fuel consumption.
 You can also keep track of your maintenance costs and other expenses to calculate your total running costs.
 It is even possible to set up notifications for services.
 The best thing about the app is that it consolidates all the petrol prices logged by active users for you to use.
 So you can check where to get your fuel for the best price.